Table of Contents

 Accounts Payable vs. Accounts Receivable

 Accounts receivable is the opposite of accounts payable.
-Accounts receivable (AR) is a current asset account that tracks the money that is owed to your company, usually from customers for your goods and services.
+Accounts receivable (AR) is a current asset account that tracks the money that is owed to your company, usually from customers for your goods and/or services.

-When your company, which will be the payer, makes a credit transaction, it records an entry to accounts payable while the payee records an entry to accounts receivable.
+When your company, which will be the payer, makes a credit transaction, it records an entry to accounts payable, while the payee records an entry to accounts receivable.

 Accounts Payable vs. Trade Payables

-Although these terms are sometimes used interchangeably, they are slightly different scenarios.
-Trade accounts payable or trade payables is the money that you owe your vendors for inventory-related expenses, like business supplies or inventory materials.
+Although these terms are used interchangeably, they are slightly different scenarios.
+Trade accounts payable or trade payables is the money that you owe your vendors for inventory-related expenses, like office supplies or inventory materials.
 Trade payables fall under accounts payable, and some companies simply combine the two into one accounts payable process.

 Some examples of trade payables include: